While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 The Gluten Dude has made a name for himself as a grumpy guy with many gripes, but it’s good to see he’s finally turning his frustrations into a helpful tool.

 Download the Gluten Dude app on Google Play and in the App Store.
-The app isn’t free, but the price keeps changing, so I’m unsure what it costs.
+The app isn’t free, but the price keeps changing, so I’m unsure what it costs at this very moment.
 I bought the app for $99 as part of a lifetime subscriber deal to support the Gluten Dude.

 The Gluten Free Card is an app that explains the gluten-free diet in 10 languages.
 The app owners say more languages will be added in the future.